bleskomat/bleskomat-bills-firmware/README.md

 * `webUrl` - The base URL for the web platform.
 If non-empty, it will be the base URL for:
 	* `/intro?id=API_KEY_ID` - URL shown as a QR code on the instructions screen.
 * `platformSockUri` - If the device is connected to WiFi and this value is non-empty, a WebSocket connection will be created to the provided URI.
 Example values:
-	* `wss://www.bleskomat.com/device` -  Uses TLS encryption, must provide the domain's TLS certificate via the SD card saved as a file named `platformCACert.pem`
+	* `wss://platform.bleskomat.com/device` -  Uses TLS encryption, must provide the intermediate CA certificate.
+This can be saved to the device's SPIFFS file system via the [/serial](https://platform.bleskomat.com/serial) tool.
-	* `ws://www.bleskomat.com/device` - Unencrypted WebSocket
+	* `ws://platform.bleskomat.com/device` - Unencrypted WebSocket
-* `pingSockUri` - If the device is connected to WiFi and this value is non-empty, a WebSocket connection will be created to the provided URI.
-Example values:
+* `platformCACert` - The PEM-encoded CA certificate for the platform.
+This is used to create a secure (TLS) connection to the platform.
-	* `wss://ping.bleskomat.com/` -  Uses TLS encryption, must provide the domain's TLS certificate via the SD card saved as a file named `pingCACert.pem`
-	* `ws://ping.bleskomat.com/` - Unencrypted WebSocket
+* `onlineOnly` - If set to `1` or `true`, then the ATM will only be enabled when connected to the platform.

 ## Fonts